fredodotdesign/bragdoc/src/posts/post-1.md

 title: Ten with Apple
 date: 2021-08-31
 categories:
-- Career
+- Work
 - Milestone
 public: True
-icon: 🔟
+icon: 🏢
 ---

-Finally completed 10 years of service with Apple, Inc., since I was first hired in 2006.
+Officially completed 10 years of service with Apple, Inc., since I was first hired in 2006.